9 Things to Do in Istanbul – Where to Stay?

 9. Bosphorus Strait

-In 1985 the Blue Mosque was declared a UNESCO World Heritage Site.
+In 1985, the Blue Mosque was declared a UNESCO World Heritage Site.
 The Ottoman-period mosque is also known as the Sultan Ahmed Mosque since it was constructed in the years 1609-1616 during the rule of Ahmed I as the first imperial mosque for over 40 years.
-Complementing the Ottoman architecture, it features elements of both traditional Islamic and Byzantine architectural styles.
+Complementing Ottoman architecture, it features elements of both traditional Islamic and Byzantine architectural styles.

 Just a stone’s throw from the Blue Mosque is the spectacular Hagia Sophia (‘Holy Wisdom’), the famous mosque originally built as an Eastern Orthodox Church in 537 AD.
 It replaced two previous basilicas that had both burned down, the first one being built in 360 AD when Istanbul was known as Constantinople (named after Constantine I, the ruler of the Byzantine Empire).
 It is unique in that it was one of the first structures in the world with a fully pendentive dome.